Newly promoted vice captain Rohit Sharma ruled out of Test series in SA due to hamstring injury

-India’s newly appointed Test vice captain Rohit Sharma faces an injury scare suffered during training and Gujarat’s Priyank Panchal has been called in as cover ahead of South Africa tour, reported PTI.
+India’s newly appointed Test vice captain Rohit Sharma has been ruled out of the upcoming Test series in South Africa due to a left hamstring injury, the Board of Control for Cricket in India confirmed on Monday.

-Panchal has been in South Africa as part of the India A squad and led the side initially.
+Gujarat’s Priyank Panchal, who has been in South Africa as part of the India A squad and led the side initially, has been named as Rohit’s replacement.

-According to a report on Cricbuzz, the injury is serious enough to rule Rohit out of the upcoming South Africa tour.
+“India Test vice-captain Rohit Sharma sustained a left hamstring injury during his training session here in Mumbai yesterday.
+He has been ruled out of the upcoming 3-match Test series against South Africa.
+Priyank Panchal will replace Rohit Sharma in the Test squad,” the BCCI statement signed by secretary Jay Shah read.

 Rohit was named as Virat Kohli’s deputy for red-ball cricket as well as being promoted to captaincy in ODI and T20I cricket going forward.
 Kohli will helm the three-Test series in South Africa starting December 26 – a tour delayed and shortened because of fears over the spread of the new Omicron coronavirus variant.

-“As of now, the extent of Rohit’s injury is not very clear after he sustained a hit while taking throw-downs from team’s specialist Raghavendra”, according to the PTI news report.
+According to an earlier PTI report, Rohit had been hit in the hands in the nets but the BCCI release confirmed it is a hamstring issue.
+Rohit has had hamstring troubles in the past as well.
+No further official details were provided the Board.

-The Board of Control for Cricket in India named Ajinkya Rahane in the squad despite the veteran batsman’s recent dry spell with the bat.
+The selection committee had named Ajinkya Rahane in the squad despite the veteran batsman’s recent dry spell with the bat.
 Rahane had missed the second Test against New Zealand in Mumbai due to a reported hamstring niggle.

 Ravindra Jadeja, Shubman Gill, Axar Patel and Rahul Chahar were already unavailable due to various injuries, the BCCI had said.

-There is no confirmation from the BCCI yet on the nature of Rohit’s injury and whether a new vice-captain will be named if indeed the Mumbaikar is ruled out.
+There is no confirmation from the BCCI yet on whether a new vice-captain will be appointed, as the press release did not name one.

-Original squad named by BCCI: Virat Kohli (captain), Rohit Sharma (vice-captain), K.L.
-Rahul, Mayank Agarwal, Cheteshwar Pujara, Ajinkya Rahane, Shreyas Iyer, Hanuma Vihari, Rishabh Pant (wk), Wriddhiman Saha (wk), R. Ashwin, Jayant Yadav, Ishant Sharma, Mohd.
+India’s Test squad: Virat Kohli (Captain), KL Rahul, Mayank Agarwal, Cheteshwar Pujara, Ajinkya Rahane, Priyank Panchal, Shreyas Iyer, Hanuma Vihari, Rishabh Pant (wicket-keeper), Wriddhiman Saha (wicket-keeper), R Ashwin, Jayant Yadav, Ishant Sharma, Mohd.
 Shami, Umesh Yadav, Jasprit Bumrah, Shardul Thakur, Md.
-Siraj.
+Siraj

-Standby players: Navdeep Saini, Saurabh Kumar, Deepak Chahar, Arzan Nagwaswalla.
+Standby players as per original selection : Navdeep Saini, Saurabh Kumar, Deepak Chahar, Arzan Nagwaswalla.

 Fixtures: